††††† 301 KAR 2:095. Importation of cervid carcasses and parts.

 ††††† (4) "Importation" means the transportation of a cervid carcass or carcass part into the Commonwealth.

 ††††† (5) "Infected area" means a state or Canadian province that has a known case of chronic wasting disease.

 ††††† (6) "Whole" means the entire carcass whether eviscerated or not, prior to the carcass being processed.

 ††††† Section 2.
 Importation and Possession.
-(1) A person shall not import or possess a whole cervid carcass or carcass part from an infected state without first converting the carcass or part, pursuant to subsection (2) and (3) of this section.
+(1) A person shall not import or possess a whole cervid carcass or carcass part from an infected area without first converting the carcass or part, pursuant to subsection (2) and (3) of this section.

-††††† (2) A person may import a cervid carcass or a carcass part from an infected state if the carcass or carcass part does not have any part of the spinal column or head attached;
+††††† (2) A person may import a cervid carcass or a carcass part from an infected area if the carcass or carcass part does not have any part of the spinal column or head attached;

 ††††† (a) Antlers;

 ††††† (b) Antlers that are attached to a clean skull plate;